developer-zebra/developer-zebra-site/src/ehs/2-6/guide/about/index.md

 The first time it's installed, EHS presents the admin with this simple choice:
 <img style="height:150px" src="homePrompt.png"/>

-Selecting 'Always' locks EHS in as the default home app and **locks users out of the following** device features by default:
+Selecting "Always" locks EHS in as the default home app and **locks users out of the following** device features by default:

 * Airplane mode
 * USB debugging